-What you might need to know first: It might help to study the Notes on General Code Syntax.
+What you need to know first: the basics about Using Tab Alignment.
+Also, it might help to review the Notes on General Code Syntax.

 What does it do?